StudioEtrange/go-basher/README.md

 }
 ```

+### Alternative

+Instead of using NewContext, ExportFunc and HandleFuncs, and Run or Source functions, you can use Application which is a helper built upon theses functions.

+See example2

 ## Using go-basher with go-bindata

-You can bundle your Bash scripts into your Go binary using [go-bindata](https://github.com/jteeuwen/go-bindata).
+You can bundle your Bash scripts into your Go binary using [go-bindata](https://github.com/puppetlabs/go-bindata).
 First install go-bindata:

 	$ go get github.com/jteeuwen/go-bindata/...